 - Mobile subscriptions rank: 10th

 - Mobile penetration rank: 27th

 The French people are active online users.
 The main function for them is practicality.
 The customers want to access their needs easily and directly.
 But an important thing to say is that French people are saving and prefer second-hand products unless they are settled.
 It is possible to observe their practical needs in the sectors preferred.
 Top 5 markets for retailing products and services through the internet:

 - Services (Subscriptions for websites, tickets, photo developers etc.) %54

 - Technology products %39

 The French demographics and the birth rates show that in the following years the French nation will be older.
 Since the birth rates are low, the importance of many sectors will change accordingly.
 The most important sectors will be electronics, communication, and housing.
 But the media and entertainment, personal care and energy sectors will be stable.
 The maintenance and repair of the dwellings will see a decline.
 It is important to take this information into account.

 Top 5 Most Visited E-Commerce Websites

-Every month, approximately 28.7 million internet users (%61.5), visit at least one of most visited 15 e-commerce sites.
+Every month, approximately 28.7 million internet users (%61.5), visit at least one of the most visited 15 e-commerce sites.
 The market has other country’s players as well as the French players.
-But Amazon’s dominance is of course a stable one.
+But Amazon’s dominance is, of course, a stable one.
 The top 5 e-commerce websites can be seen above:

 In France, most preferred payment methods include majorly credit cards.
 Carte Bleue, a domestic payment option, ranks 1st as an online payment method with Visa.
 They’re followed by MasterCard, American Express and PayPal.
 However, the popularity of Carte Bleue is not enough to satisfy the online payment demand.